koensakamoto/BetMate/README.md

-# BetMate
+# RivalPicks

 **A real-time social betting platform for friendly competition using virtual credits.**

-BetMate is a production-ready full-stack mobile application where users create betting groups, place predictions on anything, and compete with friends using virtual currency.
+RivalPicks is a production-ready full-stack mobile application where users create betting groups, place predictions on anything, and compete with friends using virtual currency.
 No real money involved—just friendly competition with real-time chat, leaderboards, and statistics tracking.

 ---